 At least three fractions of Ylang Ylang are collected during distillation.
 The first distillation is the lightest and considered the most ethereal fragrance and most often prized by perfumers.
 The stages of distillation are determined according to principles not easily defined, but generally they are broken down by the production time it takes to distill each fraction.

-Ylang Ylang Extra (most expensive), Ylang Ylang I, II & III and Ylang Ylang Complete which is the full distillation of the oil without interruption into fractions, or parts.
+Ylang Ylang Extra (most expensive), Ylang Ylang I, II and III and Ylang Ylang Complete.
+Ylang Ylang Complete is the full distillation of the oil, without interruption into fractions, or parts.

-Ylang Ylang is high in sesquiterpenes.
-Ylang Ylang III, the last fraction collected during the last hours of distillation, is a slightly thicker, more earthy and less sweet oil, and is composed almost entirely of sesquiterpenes.
+Ylang Ylang III is the last fraction of the oil collected during the last hours of distillation.
+It is a slightly thicker, more earthy and less sweet oil, and comprised almost entirely of sesquiterpenes.

-Sesquiterpenes give Ylang Ylang its powerfully antispasmodic and sedative properties.
+Sesquiterpenes give Ylang Ylang its powerfully relaxing and soothing properties.

-Inhalation of Ylang Ylang may be useful for dispelling fear and anxiety, and the first essential oil to consider when needing help for balancing the nervous system.
+Inhalation of Ylang Ylang may be useful for calming anxiety.
+It is one the first essential oils to consider for relief of tension and stress.

-Often used in men’s fragrances Ylang Ylang is a healing oil for men.
-Ylang Ylang supports a man’s connection and expression of the feminine and intuitive side of his nature.
+Often used in men’s fragrances, Ylang Ylang supports a man’s connection and expression of the feminine and intuitive side of his nature.

-Ylang Ylang is often used in beauty and skin care as its plant hormones promote cellular regeneration.
+Because of its skin nourishing properties, ylang Ylang is often used in beauty and skin care formulations.

-Its moisture balancing effect on the skin’s natural sebum production, makes Ylang Ylang oil suitable for sensitive, oily, dry and mature skin types.
-Ylang Ylang stimulates hair growth.
-May be a helpful treatment for split ends.
-Add a few drops to your favorite shampoo or conditioner.
+Its hydrating and balancing effect on the skin and hair's natural sebum production, makes Ylang Ylang oil suitable for sensitive, oily, dry and mature skin types.
+It may be a helpful as a hair and scalp re-conditioner.